 And finally his trek in the Amazon which he loved.
 Another cause for maternal terror of course when you see how close he got to snakes, scorpions and tarantula’s!
 Who knew you could take such cool wildlife photos simply with your phone!:-

-I love this frog picture – look at his little fingers!
+I love this frog picture – look at his little sticky fingers!

 The snake spotted above him on their night walk:-